gryphonshafer/cbqz-site/docs/international_open_championships.md

 There’s no official age range or limit, though IOC leadership feels the meet is best suited for quizzers in middle school and high school.
 However, it’s entirely up to coaches and programs to evaluate the maturity level and readiness of their quizzers.

+> What will be the material for the IOC 2025 meet?

+We expect the material label for IOC 2025 will be: “Luke 1-2; 3:1-23; 4-24 ESV NIV NIV84*”.
+(See the [the CBQ rule book](CBQ_system/rule_book.md) for an explaiation for what a material label is and means.)

 <!--

 > Wait, you said “adult division”?
 Are you serious?

 Yes.
 We’re serious.
 We fully expect there to be enough registrations to support an “adult division”.
 This will be a separate division from the “main event” youth Bible Quizzing division.

-> What will be the material for the IOC meet?

-We expect the material label for IOC will be: "Galatians; Ephesians; Philippians; Colossians ESV NIV NIV84*".
-(See the [the CBQ rule book](CBQ_system/rule_book.md) for an explaiation for what a material label is and means.)

 > How much will IOC cost per quizzer?